Hearing Test In vaughan

 How Our Hearing Assessments Help

 Our audiologist measures how well you hear different tones, pitches, and speech in quiet and noisy settings.
-It looks at how sound travels through the ear and how clearly the brain interprets it.
+We check how sound travels through your outer, middle, and inner ear and how efficiently your brain processes it.

 Benefits of our service: